-- 5.1 A consultation period of 6 weeks is proposed to run between 5th July 2021 and 13th August 2021.
+- A consultation period of 6 weeks is proposed to run between 4th March 2024 and 26th April 2024.
 Methods of consultation will be by advertising on the Council's website and in local newspapers and where appropriate by email and post.
-The results of this will then be presented to the General Licensing Committee with a view to being formally adopted.
+The results of this will then be presented to the Licensing Committee with a view to being formally adopted.

 - 5.2.
 Consultees will be the following:

 - Ward Councillors

 - Parish and Town Councils

 - Kent Police

 - Kent Fire and Rescue

 - Kent Trading Standards

 - Child Protection Services

 - Interested Parties (local residents and businesses)

 - All existing licence holders

 - 5.3 All incoming responses will be entered onto a grid for consideration.
-The Resilience and Licensing Manager together with licensing officers will conduct an evaluation of each response and give a recommendation as to whether or not to amend the policy statement.
-The grid and recommendations will be put before General Licensing Committee on 9th September 2021 for consideration and inclusion of any amendments prior to formal adoption.
+The Communities Services Manager together with licensing officers will conduct an evaluation of each response and give a recommendation as to whether or not to amend the policy statement.
+The grid and recommendations will then be put before the Licensing Committee for consideration and inclusion of any amendments prior to formal adoption.